cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

  <p align="center">   <img width="652" alt="image" src="https://user-images.githubusercontent.com/78554498/110227522-e07b6000-7ebe-11eb-9440-e3a30c638c65.png"> </p>

-We then trained the classifier on a training dataset composed of both real and synthetic data.
-We used a
+We then trained the classifier on a training dataset composed of both real and synthetic data for a total fo 250 epochs.
+The performance of the classifier was then tracked over the epochs by looking at the AUC under the ROC curve and the accuracy.

       result = ts_classifier.fit(x=train_data,y=train_labels, validation_data=(test_data, test_labels), epochs=250, batch_size=128, verbose=0)

-We then evaluated the classifier on the test dataset composed of both synthetic and real data.
-After 250 epochs, the AUC was 0.11 and the accuracy was 0.39.

       ts_classifier.evaluate(x=test_data, y=test_labels)

-Then we plotted the accuracy of the classifier and the area under the ROC curve. sns.set_style('white')
+The accuracy of the classifier and the area under the ROC curve was then plotted and is shown below.
+The accuracy vs epoch is shown on the left, after 250 epochs the accuracy was 0.39 with a classification error of 61% for the test data.
+The AUC is on the right and after 250 epochs the AUC was 0.11 for the test data.
+These metrics of accuracy and AUC are both low, indicating that the time series classifier we trained was unable to distinguish between the real and the synthetic data.

  <p align="center">  <img width="918" alt="image" src="https://user-images.githubusercontent.com/78554498/110226831-e6217780-7eb7-11eb-8e23-27d745e1473b.png"> </p>